 B. A candidate shall not bear an official position of any other competing organization(s) and/or those that have conflict of interest with the association.
 However, the candidate shall forfeit his/her existing position in any such organization to become eligible for candidacy in this association.

 Section 3.
 Elections

 A. The election committee shall determine the date of election and communicate the information to all members of the association.

 B. Election shall be by secret ballot.

-- C. Eligibility to vote in all elections shall be restricted to Active Members who have paid all membership and other dues.
+C. Eligibility to vote in all elections shall be restricted to Active Members who have paid all membership and other dues.